piotrwitek/typesafe-actions/README.md

 - [Object.assign](https://developer.mozilla.org/pl/docs/Web/JavaScript/Referencje/Obiekty/Object/assign#Polyfill)

 You could also consider including a global polyfill in your bundled application, such as core-js or babel-polyfill.
-You can check `React` guidelines on how to do that specifically: https://reactjs.org/docs/javascript-environment-requirements.html
+You can check the `React` guidelines on how to do that, specifically: https://reactjs.org/docs/javascript-environment-requirements.html

 [⇧ back to top](#table-of-contents)